Position

 How to become a Geospatial Intelligence Subject Matter Expert?

-3. Gain practical experience through internships or jobs.
+4. Gain practical experience through internships or projects.

 How long does it take to become a Geospatial Intelligence Subject Matter Expert?

-The journey to becoming a Geospatial Intelligence Subject Matter Expert involves a mix of education, training, and experience.
-Most professionals start with a bachelor's degree in a related field such as geography, computer science, or engineering.
-This foundational education typically takes four years to complete.
+Starting the journey to become a Geospatial Intelligence Subject Matter Expert can vary.
+It depends on your background, education, and dedication to the field.
+Most professionals enter the field with a bachelor's degree in geography, geosciences, or a related area.
+This usually takes four years to complete.

 Geospatial Intelligence Subject Matter Expert Job Description Sample